IlyaGulya/setup-crowdin-cli/memory-bank/systemPatterns.md

 ## Key Technical Decisions

 1. **Native Executables vs. JAR Files**
-   - Using GraalVM to create native executables for better performance and simpler usage
+   - Using native executables for better performance and simpler usage
    - Eliminates the need for Java runtime on the GitHub runner

 2. **GitHub Releases for Distribution**